 We are focused on maintaining a strong balance sheet, which includes maintaining a sustainable leverage profile.
-As of December 31, 2022 and 2023, we had total debt of \$1.2 billion and \$1.5 billion, respectively.
-See Note 7-Long-Term Debt to the consolidated financial statements and "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Capital Resources and Liquidity-Debt Agreements" for further information on our outstanding debt and debt agreements.
+As of December 31, 2023 and 2024, we had total debt of \$1.5 billion.
+See Note 7-Long-Term Debt to our consolidated financial statements for additional information.